lunary-ai/lunary-js/README.md

 This is a typed JS library compatible with Node.js, Deno, Vercel Edge functions and Cloudflare Workers.

-It is compatible with Langchain JS, AutoGPT and all the other libraries.
+It is compatible with Langchain JS, AutoGPT and other libraries.

 To get started, get a project ID by registering [here](https://lunary.ai).